-Because I have been in public service my entire career, my pro bono activities have been restricted.
-However, my tenure at the Department of Justice has afforded me a number of opportunities to serve the disadvantaged.
+During my tenure with the United States Department of Justice, my pro bono activities were restricted; still, I was afforded a number of opportunities to serve the disadvantaged.
 In 2011, for example, while serving in the Office of the Deputy Attorney General, I was responsible for overseeing the final development and public roll-out of law enforcement tools designed to raise awareness, help train, and foster a coordinated response between law enforcement, first responders, medical professionals, teachers, and members of the community who come in contact with the estimated nine million children in the United States who live in households where a parent or other adult abuses, manufactures, or distributes illicit drugs.